official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 620. Occasions when that would have been appropriate included:

-•  after Mr Blair’s meeting with Mr Hoon, Mr Straw and others on 23 July 2002;
+*  after Mr Blair’s meeting with Mr Hoon, Mr Straw and others on 23 July 2002;
-•  after the adoption of resolution 1441;
+*  after the adoption of resolution 1441;
-•  before or immediately after the decision to deploy troops in January 2003;
+*  before or immediately after the decision to deploy troops in January 2003;
-•  after the Rock Drill (a US inter‑agency rehearsal for post‑conflict administration)
+*  after the Rock Drill (a US inter‑agency rehearsal for post‑conflict administration)
-•  after Mr Blair’s meeting on post‑conflict issues on 6 March 2003.
+*  after Mr Blair’s meeting on post‑conflict issues on 6 March 2003.

 in February 2003; and

 621. There is no indication of formal risk analysis or formal consideration of options associated with any of those events.

-82

-The Report of the Iraq Inquiry622.
-In his statement to the Inquiry, Mr Blair said:
+622. In his statement to the Inquiry, Mr Blair said:

 “... with hindsight, we now see that the military campaign to defeat Saddam was relatively easy; it was the aftermath that was hard.
 At the time, of course, we could